Remote Learning and Blended Learning

-Out class timetables have been sent out to each class and can also be found on the timetable section of this website.
-This Includes Dance and Music live sessions.
+In the event of whole school closure or class closure leading to home learning, class timetables will be been sent out to each class affected and will also be found on the timetable section of this website.

-Whole school virtual Assemblies will be taking place on Monday at 2.30PM and Friday at 2.30PM.
+Whole school virtual Assemblies will take place on Mondays at 2.30PM and Fridays at 2.30PM.
 All pupils and their families are welcome to join these!

 Frequently Asked Questions . . .